lawrencelogoh/lawrencelogoh.github.io/blog/src/oct_2023_review.md

 ## Other skills
 I'm still learning how to make music with Ardour.
 It might be the hardest thing I've had to learn.
 It just feels foreign to me and there's so much to take in.

-I'm also learning how to draw and web design.
-I'm learning drawing for fun but I'm learning web design to be able to build web apps from end to end instead of just being able to code a design.
+I'm also learning how to draw and UI/UX design.
+I'm learning drawing for fun but I'm learning UI/UX design to be able to build web apps from end to end instead of just being able to code a design.

 ---